Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results II. large-scale Hydrodynamic Structures

-To investigate the potential for vortex regeneration, we extend the runtime in \texttt{ZNF-LONG} to $225t_{\text{DZI}}$.
+To investigate the potential for vortex regeneration, we extend the runtime in \texttt{ZNF-LONG} to $225\,t_{\text{DZI}}$.
 Whilst renewed vortensity activity appeared at the dead--active zone interface, following the dissipation of the initial vortex, no subsequent development of a vortensity structure capable of triggering the RWI occurred.
 A likely explanation is that the relatively small active zone allows the inner boundary condition to interfere with the long-term evolution and radial redistribution of vortensity, both essential for re-establishing the conditions necessary to trigger the RWI.
-Radially extended simulations, such as the vertical-net flux models presented in the second paper of this series and the outer dead zone study by \citet{flock_gaps_2015}, show evidence for non-migrating periodic vortex life cycles.
+Radially extended simulations, such as the outer dead zone study by \citet{flock_gaps_2015}, show evidence for non-migrating periodic vortex life cycles.